27 November 2020

-Now we’re at the lowest point on the crisis curve – the part where we’ve got over the initial fatigue and “honeymoon” period – now we’re in the part where our analysis and plans will determine how we start again.
+We’re now at the lowest point on the crisis curve – the part where we’ve got over the initial fatigue and “honeymoon” period.
+Now we’re in a time of change.
+Our analysis and plans will determine how we start again.

 Will we go back to pre-covid times?
 Will it be worse?
-Or, as often happens in life transitions, will we evolve and find a higher point that allows us all to live better?
+Or will we evolve and find a higher point that allows us all to live better?

-Let’s think about the world of work.
-We’re already analyzing how things went, searching for the formula that will allow us to live and work, helping us to best put those tow worlds together.
-Think the serendipity of a coffee break with the efficiency of digital meetings, the flexibility of working from home with the need to set boundaries and safety nets.
+We’re already analyzing how things went.
+We’re searching for the formula that will allow us to live and work.
+We want to put these two worlds together.
+Think the serendipity of a coffee break with the efficiency of digital meetings.
+The flexibility of working from home with the need to set boundaries and safety nets.
 We know that over the past few months, people have worked more (48.5 extra minutes per day, on average), and that meetings are around 20% shorter.
 But we also have 12.9% more meetings, with 13.5% extra attendees.
 We also know that we’re sending 5% more emails – maybe it doesn’t seem much, if we didn’t already know in 2020, we sent 306.4 billlion emails each day.